LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Now in the next version of Context Free there will be global and local variables and you can change their value without affecting the "entropy".
 The entropy will be derived from the variable's name, not its value.
 There will be ways to animate designs using changing variables.
 source: https://www.contextfreeart.org/phpbb/viewtopic.php?f=4&t=895

 Context Free uses a tree of random number seeds instead of a global pseudo-random number generator.
 This is done so that a variation doesn't change radically when you change the rendering resolution.
 To keep things interesting, the actual text of each shape replacement in a rule is reduced to a 64-bit value that we call its "entropy".
 This entropy value gets exclusive-ORed into the random seed during the shape replacement.
-If you change the text of a shape replacement then you change the entropy, which changes the randomness of the descendent shapes.
+If you change the text of a shape replacement then you change the entropy, which changes the randomness of the descendant shapes.

 If you have a value that you want to change without affecting randomness then store this value in a global variable and reference the global variable in your shape rules.
 The entropy of a variable is derived from its name, not its value.
 So you can change a value without affecting randomness.

 references and sources (search: same seed): [1](https://www.contextfreeart.org/phpbb/viewtopic.php?f=4&t=1053&p=3959), [2](https://www.contextfreeart.org/phpbb/viewtopic.php?f=4&t=895&p=3354)

-Godot engine implements the performant PCG 32 bit pseudorandom number generator.
+Godot engine implements the performant PCG 32 bit pseudo-random number generator.

-As such, sufficient randomness and repeatability (across platforms) is assured and thus fulfils our needs for procedural generation.
+As such, sufficient randomness and repeatability (across platforms) is assured and thus fulfills our needs for procedural generation.

 Open topics to investigate next: